 CONFIDENTIAL MEDICAL INFORMATION – Information, including protected health information (PHI), that is normally treated confidentially but is relevant for the determination of eligibility for sports participation and therefore shared in a limited way for this limited purpose.

-FEMALE – An individual whose biological sex is female.
-Biological sex is sometimes referred to as natal sex.
+FEMALE – An individual belonging to the sex that can bear offspring or produce eggs.
 In contrast with males, females have ovaries, not testes; they make eggs, not sperm; and their endocrine system is estrogenic, not androgenic.

-GENDER AFFIRMING HORMONES – Medication taken by some trans people to counter their biological sex and affirm their gender identity.
-For example, trans girls/women may take estrogen to counter their male secondary sex traits and to feminize their bodies.
-Similarly, trans boys/men may take testosterone to counter their female secondary sex traits and to masculinize their bodies.
+GENDER-AFFIRMING HORMONES – Medication taken by some transgender people to counter their biological sex and affirm their gender identity.
+For example, males who identify as transgender may take estrogen to counter their male secondary sex traits and to feminize their bodies.
+Similarly, females who identify as transgender may take testosterone to counter their female secondary sex traits and to masculinize their bodies.

-GENDER AFFIRMING SURGERY – Procedures undertaken by some trans people to construct or remove secondary sex traits to better reflect their gender identity, e.g., surgery to remove or construct breasts, and/or surgery to remove testes or ovaries and/or construct gender-conforming genitals.
+GENDER-AFFIRMING SURGERY – Procedures undertaken by some transgender people to construct or remove secondary sex traits to better reflect their gender identity, e.g., surgery to remove or construct breasts, and/or surgery to remove testes or ovaries and/or construct gender-conforming genitals.

 LEGACY ADVANTAGE – The permanent or long-lived physical effects of experiencing puberty in the male body.
 The term refers to the considerable size and strength advantages that remain even after hormone treatments or surgical procedures.

-MALE – An individual whose biological sex is male.
-Biological sex is sometimes referred to as natal sex.
+MALE – An individual belonging to the sex that produces sperm.
 In contrast with females, males have testes, not ovaries; they make sperm, not eggs; and their endocrine system is androgenic not estrogenic.

 PLAYING-SAFETY – The physical safety of athletes on the field of play.